Quicklinks

 If you are negative (but have the symptoms) you should test 2 other times, 24 hours apart (using the home test).
 The reason for this is with those home tests, there has to be enough viral load in your system to turn positive.
 Testing too early can give you a “false” negative.

-Free home test kits are available at the Senior Center
+A LIMITED amount of free home test kits are currently available at the Senior Center

 Reach out to your Public Health Nurse if you have questions: Judith Ryan 978-626-2150 or email her at [email protected]